 Have you ever tried to dehydrate tomatoes in the oven?

-Once you’ve had a taste of tangy, organic heirloom tomatoes painlessly oven-dried at home, you’ll never go back to that inferior, expensive, store-bought sun-dried stuff.
+Let me tell you — once you’ve had a taste of your ripe, tangy heirloom tomatoes oven-dried at home, you’ll never go back to that inferior, expensive, store-bought sun-dried stuff.

-That wrinkly little nub of tomato packs a serious punch, with a zesty flavor so concentrated that it makes magic out of the simplest sauce and adds gusto to any dish.
+That wrinkly little nub of tomato packs a serious punch, with an intense, zesty flavor so concentrated that it makes magic out of the simplest sauce and adds gusto to any dish.

-In contrast, oven-dried tomatoes take a fraction of the time and by the end of the day (a very long day), my kitchen smells amazing and I’m rewarded with clusters of deliciously wizened tomatoes that I can enjoy well beyond their harvest.
-How a mountain of tomatoes can easily and neatly fit into two quart-sized jars still impresses me.
+Oven-dried tomatoes take less than 24 hours and by the end of the day (a very long day), my kitchen smells amazing and I’m rewarded with clusters of deliciously wizened tomatoes that I can enjoy well beyond their harvest.

 Not speaking from experience or anythiiiing… but you do not want to start this project in the middle of your day, lest you want to be awake at 4 am monitoring and cursing your oven (and if you do, you might have to bribe a housemate to take a shift… so you should gather more tomatoes, just in case).